-- /MHEA software. - Determine Existing Insulation Type.
+- Use the appropriate code for the floor component that will also be used in the NEAT /MHEA software. - Determine Existing Insulation Type.
 Enter Floor-Fiberglass Batts, Floor-Foam Board, Floor-None, Sill-Fiberglass Batts, Sill-None, Belly-Fiberglass Batts, Belly-Fiberglass Loose, or Belly-None. - o For Manufactured Homes, determine the Belly Condition.
 Enter Good, Average, or Poor into the MHEA audit software. - o Measure and record the Length and Width of the Floor Area.
 This perimeter information will be entered in the NEAT software. - O Calculate the Gross Area of the Floor based upon the Length and Width measurements.
 This Gross Area information will be entered in the NEAT software. - o Determine the OC" (On Center) dimension of the floor cavities.
-These dimensions are usually 16", 24", or Random. - o Determine the Framing size of each Floor component. - o For Manufactured Homes, the Energy Auditor will need to determine the framing size of the wings (outside of the I-beams) and the framing size of the center section. - Determine the R-value for any existing insulation in the floor component. - o Enter the data into the NEAT / MHEA audit tools as required.
+These dimensions are usually 16", 24", or Random. - o Determine the Framing size of each Floor component. - o For Manufactured Homes, the Energy Auditor will need to determine the framing size of the wings (outside of the I-beams) and the framing size of the center section. - o Determine the R-value for any existing insulation in the floor component. - o Enter the data into the NEAT / MHEA audit tools as required.

-t.
+u.
 T9 Attics